egnrse/configs/README.md

 ### general Theme
 *(egnrseTheme.css) (Linux)*
 still a work in progress
-The Idea is to have one file where I can change all the color of all the apps/packages I use.
+The Idea is to have one file where I can change all colors for all apps/packages I use.

 ### git
 *(/other/.gitconfig)*
-copy the file to `~/.gitconfig`.
-It has some usefull aliases
+copy parts of the file into `~/.gitconfig`.
+It has some useful aliases (replacing your old config-file is not adviced)

 ### [Nerd-Font](https://www.nerdfonts.com)
 (/other/DejaVuSansMono.zip)